zamalali/DeepGit/README.md

 ### 🛠️ Running DeepGit

+For a detailed documentation on using DeepGit, Check out [here](docs).

 DeepGit leverages Langgraph for orchestration.
 To launch the Langsmith dashboard and start the workflow, simply run:

 ```bash